-In 2010, my astronomy professor planted the dream of witnessing a total solar eclipse.
-(Thanks, Alex Filippenko!)
+In 2010, my astronomy professor, Alex Filippenko, gave me the dream of witnessing a total solar eclipse.
 He devoted an entire lecture on the topic, covering the different types of eclipses and ways to safely view them.
 As an avid totality-chaser, he’s seen 16 of them and still can’t get enough.

 “A total solar eclipse will pass across the continental United States in 2017,” he exclaimed, grinning with boyish enthusiasm as he projected a map of the eclipse’s path.
 “Put it on your calendars!”